vandriot/cloudiot_cluster_vertx/README.md

 Make sure you have the rabbitMQ cluster up and running with messages in the queue.

-To have messages in the queue, you can use the python script under rabbitMQ/send.py.
+To send messages into the queue, you can use the python script under rabbitMQ/send.py.

 Don't forget to change the script to match your rabbitMQ configuration.